octokaty/utkonos-interval-autopicker/README.md

 3. Choose Window -> Extensions.
 4. Turn on Developer mode.
 5. Select Load unpacked and upload folder 'utkonos-interval-autopicker-master'.
 6. Go to your basket and proceed to checkout.
+Allow notifications from Utkonos.
 You should be on the page https://www.utkonos.ru/ordering/interval (the page should remain open during use).